Duration: 2.5 - 3 hours. Live training. Attendance Cert provided (3 CPD hours)

 Have knowledge of further sources of information such as specialist websites, publications and dementia care organisations

 - Electronic handouts (PDFs) provided

-- Digital Attendance Certificates issued (3 CPD hours)
+- Digital Attendance Certificates issued for 3 CPD hours

-- Our online courses are interactive and typically include some or all of the following: presentations, case studies, desktop exercises, demonstration videos, discussions, breakout rooms and Q&As with trainers.
+- Our online courses are interactive and typically include some or all of the following: powerpoint presentations, case studies, desktop exercises using drawings, practical exercises – utilising videos, discussion groups and break-out rooms, Q&As with trainers.